mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 </html>
 ```

 Because it's a _single page_ app, that HTML stub is the same for every page on your site.
-In other words, if the user visits `yoursite.com/about` or `yoursite.com/contact`, the server sends them the same HTML stub.
+In other words, if the user visits `yoursite.com/about` or `yoursite.com/contact`, the server sends them the same HTML stub for both pages.
 JavaScript is responsible for for figuring out the path and drawing the appropriate page after it executes in the user's browser.

-Dynamic page rendering is a neat innovation that makes pages more responsive, but it creates problems in areas that expect the server to do the heavy lifting.
-Two common problems, in particular, are social sharing and search engine optimization.
+Dynamic page rendering is a neat innovation that makes site navigation faster, but it creates problems when you connect your site to social networks or search engines.

 ## SPA problem #1: Social sharing